Distances on a masure (affine ordered hovel): Masures

 Two true walls $M_1$ and $M_2$ are said to be \textit{consecutive} if they are of the form $\alpha^{-1}(\{k\})$, $\alpha^{-1}(\{k\pm 1\})$ for some $\alpha\in \Phi$ and some $k\in \Z$.

 \begin{prop} \begin{enumerate}

 \item Suppose that there exists a $W^v$-invariant norm on $\A{}$.
 Then $W^v$ is finite. \item Let $|\ .\ |$ be a norm on $\A{}$, $d$ be the induced distance on $\A{}$ and suppose that $W^v$ is infinite.
-Then for every $\epsilon>0$ there exists a vectorial wall $M_0$ such that for all consecutive true walls $M_1$ and $M_2$ of the direction $M_0$, $d(M_1,M_2)<\epsilon$. \end{enumerate} \end{prop}
+Then for every $\epsilon>0$ there exists a vectorial wall $M_0$ such that for all consecutive true walls $M_1$ and $M_2$ parallel to $M_0$, $d(M_1,M_2)<\epsilon$. \end{enumerate} \end{prop}

 \begin{proof}